 If a student will have difficulty attending a class session, he/she should contact the professor before the class to make arrangements.
-The student is also expected to contact the registrar for official notification of an anticipated absence.
-If the student fails to contact either the professor or administration, the absence will count against the student's standing in the course.
+The student is also expected to contact the Registrar for official notification of an anticipated absence.
+With permission, the typical preferred arrangements will be to set up a Zoom session for the class: students can attend live from a distance if possible, or have a recording made for the student to view later.
+If the student fails to contact both the professor and administration, the absence will count against the student's standing in the course.

 Each absence of one hour or more must be made up at the discretion of the faculty member.
 Students must complete the assignments given in the course syllabus.
 Faculty members may require any of the options listed below for makeup work along with any other assignment the faculty member may deem appropriate:

-- a) The faculty member may require that the student view the video recording of the class session with no other assignment. - b) The faculty member may require that the student interact with additional materials. - c) The faculty member may require that the student meet with him or her in a one-on-one session. - d) The faculty member may require that the student prepare an outline of the material read for class or for any other assignment given.
+- a) The faculty member will require that the student review the Zoom video recording of the class session and post learning points discovered from the recorded Zoom session. - b) The faculty member may require that the student interact with additional materials. - c) The faculty member may require that the student meet with him or her in a one-on-one session. - d) The faculty member may require that the student prepare an outline of the material read for class or for any other assignment given.